There is one waiting list open now offered by Brazos Valley Council of Governments.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

-The Brazos Valley Council of Governments (BVCOG) Section 8 Housing Choice Voucher waiting list is currently open.
-This waiting list opened on August 7, 2015 at 12:00 am CT, and is open indefinitely.
-It was last open in November 2014.
+The Brazos Valley Council of Governments Section 8 Housing Choice Voucher waiting list is currently open.

-As of the most recent VMS report, Brazos Valley Council of Governments manages 1,563 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Brazos Valley Council of Governments manages 1,645 active Housing Choice Vouchers.